Sathviksam/GIRI-Assistant/README.md

 # 🎙️ GIRI - Smart AI Assistant in Python

-**SAM** (Smart Assistant Module) is a Python-based voice assistant that responds to natural language commands and performs various tasks like playing music, telling the time, fetching Wikipedia summaries, opening applications, and more.
+**GIRI** (Smart Assistant Module) is a Python-based voice assistant that responds to natural language commands and performs various tasks like playing music, telling the time, fetching Wikipedia summaries, opening applications, and more.

 > “Yo!
 I'm GIRI– your personal voice assistant 💡”